E-commerce Website Design: How to Position Your Online Store for Growth

 Avoid sales pitching but do use good product visuals.

 Larger e-commerce companies must consider the on-site search experience carefully.

 To build a fantastic on-site search experience, follow these steps:

 • Make the search bar easy to discover

 • Suggest auto-completes

 • Support image searches and text queries

-We’ve discussed and demonstrated how a successful ecommerce design looks and what pages it need.
+We’ve discussed and demonstrated how a successful e-commerce design looks and what pages it needs.

 Let’s go into the how-to section and speak about some design advice for store owners.